 If you required a lumpectomy for your cancer, which takes out the tumor and a small amount of normal breast tissue, your surgeon might be able to shape the breast so that the area where the cancer was taken out looks normal.
 He or she may do breast augmentation with a breast lift, in some cases.

-If you needed a mastectomy that takes out the entire breast, your surgeon could reconstruct the breast with breast implants or your own fat tissue:
+If you needed a mastectomy that takes out the entire breast, your surgeon could reconstruct the breast with breast implants or he can even use your own fat tissue to augment your breast:

 The most vital thing to remember with breast reconstruction is you have options, and it’s the job of your surgeon to match you with the surgery that is best for your needs and desired outcome.